walaj/VariantBam/README.md

 printf "GCAAAAT\nATTTTGC" > motifs.txt
 ## just look near the variant
 k="1:143,250,677-143,251,077"
-r='motif[motifs.txt]'
+r='{"":{"rules":[{"motif":"motifs.txt"}]}}'
 g=1:143250877
 variant <bam> -k $k -g $g -r $r -o mini.bam
 ```

-Because sequence information is required to match a motif, and reads do not contain the sequence information of their pair-mates, extracting all read pairs supporting a particular allele requires a two-pass solution:
+Because sequence information is required to match a motif, and reads do not contain the sequence information of their pair-mates,
+extracting all read pairs supporting a particular allele requires a two-pass solution:

 ```
 ## two pass solution